-Once you have received confirmation from the Office of the University Registrar that your application has been received, you can contact us from your MacEwan University student Gmail account to book your audition.
+Once you have received confirmation from the Office of the University Registrar that your application has been received, you can contact us from your MacEwan University student Gmail account to arrange your audition.

 3. Review criteria and selections

 All components of the audition will be assessed by two or three adjudicators, who are Theatre Arts faculty members.
 They will evaluate your audition using the following criteria:

 Skill level in acting, singing and dancing